Crispy, Crunchy, Yummy, Baked Onion Rings

 - 1 cup Panko Breadcrumbs

 - 1 dash Cayenne Pepper

 - Slice onion into 1/2 inch rings

 Mix almond milk and vinegar to make the 'buttermilk' and pour over onions in a shallow pan

 - Cover and soak at least 1 hour in the refrigerator

 After soaking, pour off 1 cup of the 'buttermilk' and mix with flour and cornstarch to make a batter.

-- Mix remaining ingredients in another shall pan for the breading
+Mix remaining ingredients in another small pan for the breading

 - Dip each onion in batter and shake off excess.